aliyun/terraform-provider-alicloud/website/docs/d/service_catalog_launch_options.html.markdown

 ## Attributes Reference

 The following attributes are exported in addition to the arguments listed above:
-* `options` - A list of Launch Option Entries.
+* `launch_options` - A list of Launch Option Entries.
 Each element contains the following attributes:
     * `id` - ID of Service Catalog Launch Option.
     * `constraint_summaries` - List of constraints.
         * `constraint_type` - Constraint type.The value is Launch, which indicates that the constraint is started.